-This macro provides functions to make simple relational algebra.
+This macro provides functions to create simple relational algebra.

 Unlike other Excel solutions, this one is purely functional and does not use macros or external DLL.

 The functions all return relations.
 Relations are stored as text in one cell with double colon (::) as field separator and space+newline as row separator.
 The first line are the column names.

 The zip file contains: